Managing Above-Ground Pests in the Garden is part three of three in the Garden Bugs series.

 - Use a strong spray of water from the hose to knock aphids from plants.

-- Spray plants with insecticidal soap or liquid laundry detergent mixed with water (2 to 3 tablespoons per gallon).
-Test tender plants first to ensure they are not burned by the soap solution.
+- Spray plants with RTU insecticidal soap or horticultural oil (RTU = ready to use).
+Test tender plants first to ensure they are not burned by the soap or oil solution.
+Follow all label directions if using a concentrated product.

 - Because aphids can transmit plant virus disease, remove and destroy diseased plants to delay spread of virus to healthy plants.